a9s PostgreSQL Manual Logical Backup Recovery

 Copy Files to the Recovery Instance

-Before copying the files to your instance, make sure you have enough space to store the backup file and the created database and make sure you are restoring this dump file in the current master node.
-The recovery process must be started in the master node, then cloned by the standby nodes.
+Before copying the files to your instance, make sure you have enough space to store the backup file and the created database and make sure you are restoring this dump file in the current primary node.
+The recovery process must be started in the primary node, then cloned by the standby nodes.

 First, create a directory under /var/vcap/store/